 They may need to include a bid, or a response to a formal Request for Proposals (RFP) to their sales process.
 They may also have to include a second presentation to a governing body, like a board of education.
 This presentation is usually followed by a vote, often after a request for more information.

 Sales in the healthcare industry can be complex, mostly because the medical industry itself is complicated.
 The healthcare industry is governed by stringent laws and guidelines, for example.
-Also, doctors and other healthcare providers often feel more comfortable with sales reps who demonstrate knowledge of medicine and science.
+Also, doctors and other healthcare providers often feel more comfortable with sales reps who demonstrate knowledge of medicine and science, so those relationships are hard-won.

 Now that you know what a sales process is, how can you build your own?
 Have a look back at the sales process map above.
 How many of those steps are in your sales process?
 Is a sales process flowchart the best way to structure it?